Debbie Mucarsel-Powell calls-out Florida leaders as COVID cases rise

 The Latina Congresswoman, who is not afraid to be vocal on COVID-19 issues will likely be facing a Republican challenger in November.

-Last Sunday, Debbie Murcases-Powell, the first South American immigrant to become a U.S. congresswoman, spoke to Jorge Ramos about Florida’s coronavirus situation.
+Last Sunday, Debbie Mucarsel-Powell, the first South American immigrant to become a U.S. congresswoman, spoke with Jorge Ramos about the situation of the coronavirus in Florida.

-She criticized the mayor of Miami, Carlos Giménez, and Florida Governor Ron DeSantis, for repeating the Trump administration’s message that a rise in cases is only because of increased testing.
+She criticized Miami Mayor Carlos Gimenez and Florida Gov. Ron DeSantis for repeating the Trump administration's message that the increase in cases is due only to increased testing.

-Murcasel-Powell told Ramos that Florida must begin contact-tracing, increase quarantine measures, mandate masks, and increase testing as much as possible.
+Mucarsel-Powell told Ramos that Florida should start tracking contacts, increase quarantine measures, demand masks and increase testing as much as possible.

 "What did we do wrong in Florida?"
 Ramos asked.

-She responded that it boils-down to a lack of leadership, shown in cases like Arizona, Texas, and Florida, where leaders decided to open states too early.
+She responded that it boils down to a lack of leadership, shown in cases such as Arizona, Texas and Florida, where leaders decided to open up the states too soon.

-“The way this was executed in Florida, obviously was not the adequate way, and we’re now seeing the effects of that.” she told Ramos in the interview.
+"The way this was executed in Florida obviously wasn't the right way, and now we're seeing the effects of that," she told Ramos in the interview.

-The television spot on Univision is not the first time Murcasel-Powell has been vocal about her state’s lack of leadership during the global coronavirus pandemic.
+The Univision TV ad is not the first time Mucarsel-Powell has spoken out about his state's lack of leadership during the global coronavirus pandemic.

-“This has spun out of control.
-A failure of leadership has ravaged our community and my heart is broken over what we are enduring.
-We need contact tracers, more testing, more education, and tough decisions need to be made faster.
-We need action now,” she tweeted
+"This has gotten out of control.
+The lack of leadership has devastated our community and my heart is broken for what we are enduring.
+We need contact tracers, more testing, more education, and the hard decisions need to be made faster.
+We need to act now," she wrote on Twitter.

 This has spun out of control.